 I have OCD so I will often ruminate about situations that I cannot control.
 In order to get off the rumination-train, I have to be self-aware, write it all down, and if needed, come up with a plan.

-Rumination is continuously thinking about the same thoughts, which tend to be sad or dark.
+Rumination is continuously thinking about the same thoughts, which tend to be sad, anxious, or dark.
+Kids, especially school-age children, can also fall into cycles of rumination.

-When I asked Dr. Mallory if school-age kids ruminate, she replied, “Yes, school-age kids can get stuck in cycles of rumination and worrying.
+When I asked Dr. Mallory Yee about this, she confirmed, “Yes, school-age kids can get stuck in cycles of rumination and worrying.
 I love the book “What To Do When You Worry Too Much”… it helps kids “lock away” worry thoughts and save them for Worry Time each day.
 The more we attend to and talk about our worries, the more they grow.
 The idea behind Worry Time is saving those worries for a small, specific time of day so as to avoid them occupying all aspects of one’s day.
 The more and more we save them for Worry Time, the less they will start showing themselves throughout the day.”

 I absolutely love this idea and may need to grab a copy of the book for me, not my kids.
 Ha!